-Set out the meat when you’re ready to cook, and let it come to room temperature for 1-2 hours.
-For the last 15 minutes of that time, preheat your pellet grill or smoker (or oven) to Hi-Smoke or 225° F.
+- Set out the meat when you’re ready to cook, and let it come to room temperature for 1-2 hours.
+For the last 15 minutes of that time, preheat your pellet grill/smoker/oven to Hi-Smoke or 225° F.

-Unwrap the prime rib.
-Then insert the temperature probe into the thickest part of the meat, so you can get an accurate internal temp reading.
+- Unwrap the prime rib.
+Then insert the temperature probe into the thickest part of the meat (this will give you the most accurate internal temperature reading.)

 After resting, pour the juices from the foil into a bowl or cup.
 Use them for au jus or just drizzle them back over each slice of meat.
 Serve and enjoy!